 Your Practical Guide includes a useful emergency plan checklist.
 The hazardous substances calculator(external link) will help you work out whether you need fire extinguishers (and the correct type), signs, secondary containment or an emergency response plan.

-To minimise the effects of an emergency, workplaces that deal with certain substances must:
+To minimise the effects of an emergency, workplaces that deal with certain substances above certain thresholds must:

 - have a written emergency response plan (ERP).